open-contracting/kingfisher-summarize/docs/cli/use.rst

 Create persistant tables for all summary tables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default some summary tables are database views and not persistant tables in order to save space.
-The ``--tables-only``  all tables to be real persistant tables.
+The ``--tables-only`` option makes all tables real persistant ones.

 .. code-block:: bash